xtuml/bridgepoint/doc-internal/notes/236_MergeIssuesFoundPriorTo4.1.12Release/236_MergeIssuesFoundPriorTo4.1.12Release.dnt.md

 ---

-# Address multiple issues found in the 4.1.12 release
+# Address multiple issues found in the 4.1.12 release candidate
 ### xtUML Project Design Note

 1. Abstract
 -----------
-This note describes the changes required to address issues found in the 4.1.12 release.
+This note describes the changes required to address issues found in the 4.1.12 release candidate.

 2. Document References
 ----------------------